earthlab/earthlab.github.io/_posts/courses/earth-analytics/02-time-series-data/clean-code-get-help/2017-01-25-R02-getting-help-r.md

   and a so-called [functional language](http://adv-r.had.co.nz/Functional-programming.html).
 * Large and growing community of peers.

-## Seeking help
+## Seeking Help

-Below we discuss a few ways that you can get help when you are stuck in `R`.
+Below outlines a few ways that you can get help when you are stuck in `R`.

-## I know the name of the function I want to use, but I'm not sure how to use it
+## I know the name of the function I want to use, but I'm not sure how to use it.

 If you need help with a specific function, let's say `barplot()`, you can type: